 Who Should Consider the Chicago CityPASS?

-First-time Visitors to Chicago – If this is your first visit to Chicago, the Chicago CityPASS is a wonderful option for you.
+First-time Visitors to Chicago – If this is your first visit to Chicago, a city pass is a wonderful option for you.
 The pass includes the most important attractions in the city, and it’s a huge money saver.

 Anybody Visiting 3 or More Attractions – By visiting just 3 of these places, the pass more than pays for itself.
 And since you get to choose 5 of them, the pass really becomes a no-brainer.